 I graduated from UCD in 1988, became a fellow of the Royal College of Surgeons in England in 1993 and was nicely on track to become a urologist.
 In 1996, I chose to step off the hospital career ladder to raise a family.

 Vasectomies were a routine part of my work in urology from 1992.
 My first foray into reproductive medicine was providing a vasectomy service for various family planning clinics in Cork and Dublin.
-I soon decided to train in women’s health and worked at Bray Women’s Health Centre from 2000 to 2015.
-I continue to provide the vasectomy service here.
+I soon decided to train in women’s health and joined the team at Bray Women’s Health Centre in 2000.
 I have worked part time as registrar to Mr David Mulvin in the urology department at St Michael’s Hospital in Dun Laoghaire since 2010.

 By 2015, I was ready to return to more full time work.
 I consolidated my previous experience by entering the field of assisted reproduction at the Sims IVF clinic.
 There, I spent 2 years immersed in the fascinating world of IVF.
 In early 2017, I moved on to ReproMed in Dundrum, where I now practice as a fertility specialist.